 In addition to acting in a personal capacity, Panel members will be expected to maintain regular contact with technical commissions to promote cross-cutting coordination and information exchange,

-Members will normally serve for a period of four years.
+Members will normally serve for a period of four years,

+A renewed composition of the Panel may be proposed every four years, following the appointment process described in section 3.
+The process should be initiated shortly after Congress.

 3. Process for appointment of members